nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 The final column is the genotyping rate for that individual.
 Looking at the first row, the individual dark_13 has 4994 missing SNPs out of 476840, producing a missing genotype rate of 0.01047.

+In this tutorial, we are *not* excluding any SNPs or individuals from downstream association analyses.
+However, if the missing genotype rate per SNP or individual is high, PLINK has tags to exclude those genotypes or individuals based on [user-specified criteria](http://www.cog-genomics.org/plink/1.9/filter).

 ## PLINK binary format